Laci1953/HiTech-C-compiler-enhanced/OPTIM/readme.txt

-The folder contains new OPTIM version, for 128KB RAM / 512KB RAM systems
+The folder contains enhanced OPTIM version, for 128KB RAM / 512KB RAM systems

 It improves the old OPTIM version, allowing processing of larger C files.